waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 The Financial Risk Management application is now hosted in Bluemix and use the Finance Risk Management APIs.

-## 2. Make a Cognitive application using Watson Services
+## 2. Make a cognitive application using Watson Services

 1. Integrate [IBM Watson Services] (APIs) from the Bluemix catalog.
 	![alt text](images/watsonServices.png "Watson services")